Have a question?

 Other Case Consultants

-State-Assigned: These case consultants are provided only to GAL through the Office of the Child’s Representative and assigned based on availability, not long-term relationships.
+State-Assigned: Provided exclusively to GALs through the Office of the Child's Representative, and assigned based on availability rather than ongoing relationship

-System-Driven: Operates within the structure and limitations of a state agency.
+System-Driven: Operates within the structure and requirements of a state agency, which may limit flexibility and scope.

 CASA volunteers serve as court-appointed advocates for children who are parties to a dependency and neglect (child welfare) case.